positively4th/mth/README.md

 Includes an OLS estimator, logit and  tobit estimators and a general curve fiter.

-* Plot - not ready
+* Plot - available - beta

 General plot utility that plots using gnuplot.